openedx/enterprise-access/docs/decisions/0006-api-specification-for-enterprise-mfes.rst

 fulfilled) and/or which subsidy access policy should be used to redeem the course when a learner clicks the "Enroll" button.

-This API endpoint differs from the current one spec'd in the 0003 Initial API Specification in that it makes a decision of which subsidy access policy should be redeemed for a given course in the event a learner has multiple redeemable subsidy access policies.
-As such, less business logic is needed on the client (e.g., the enterprise learner portal).
+This API endpoint differs from the one spec'd in the 0003 Initial API Specification in that it makes a decision of which single subsidy access policy should be redeemed for a given course in the event a learner has multiple redeemable subsidy access policies.
+The API endpoint that's already spec'd returns a list of redeemable policies, which would mean the client  (e.g., enterprise learner portal) still requires business logic to make a choice of which redeemable policy to attempt a redemption.
+This new API endpoint would thus remove the need for such business logic in the client given the subsidy access policy choice is abstracted into the API layer instead.

 *Inputs:*